spiritscripter/my_mtn_app_clone/README.md

 <img src="mtn_clone.png" alt="MTN Ghana App Clone Screenshot" width="600" height="600">

-# MyMTN Clone - A Clone of the MTN Ghana App
+# MyMTN Clone - A Cone of the MTN Ghana App

 **Note:** This is a clone of the MTN Ghana app's UI only and does not offer any official functionality.

 ## Overview

-MyMTN is a clone of the official MTN Ghana app focusing solely on replicating the user interface.
-It allows you to explore the layout and design of the app without any functional features.
+MyMTN s a clone of the official MTN Ghana app focusing solely on replicatig the user interface.
+It allow you to explor the layout ad design of the ap without any funtional feature.

-## Features
+## Feature

 - **Cloned UI:** Explore the app's design and layout including sections like Momo, Account Balance, Shop etc.
-- **Open Source:** Feel free to contribute to the project by forking the repository and making pull requests.
+- **Open Sourc:** Feel fre to contribute to the project by forking the repository and making pull .

 ## Navigation

-We're using `auto_route` for navigation in this project. `auto_route` is a code generation library that simplifies routing in Flutter apps by automatically generating route management code for you.
+We're using `auto_route` for navigation in this project. `auto_route` is a code library that simplifies routing in Flutter apps by automatically generating route management code for you.
 - Specify all your routes under navigation/router.dart
    ```
       run 'dart run build_runner watch build -delete-conflicting-outputs' to run the auto_route generator